Polarization of Quantum Channels using Clifford-based Channel Combining: Polarization with Vanishing Rate of Preshared Entanglement

 It can be easily seen that the transmission (coding) rate of the proposed scheme is given by

 while the rate of preshared entanglement is given by

-\textbf{Decoding $C_q^k$:} We shall assume that we have given an effective algorithm capable of decoding the quantum polar code $P_q$.
+\textbf{Decoding $C_q^k$:} We shall assume that we are given an effective decoding algorithm of the quantum polar code $P_q$, capable of achieving the symmetric coherent information of the channel.
 We note that this is indeed the case for Pauli channels (Section~\ref{sec:decod_pauli_channel}), but it is an open problem for general quantum channels.
 In this case, $C_q^k$ can be decoded sequentially, by decoding first $P_q^0$, then $P_q^1$, $P_q^2$, and so on.
 Indeed, after decoding $P_q^0$, thus in particular correcting the state of the $\mathcal{I}'_0$ system, the EPR pairs $\Phi_{\mathcal{I}'_0\mathcal{J}_1}$ will play the role of the preshared entanglement required to decode $P_q^1$.
-Therefore, $P_q^1$ can be decoded once $P_q^0$ has been decoded, and similarly, $P_q^l$ can be decoded after $P_q^{l - 1}$ has been decoded, for any $ l \in \{2, \dots k - 1 \}$.
+Therefore, $P_q^1$ can be decoded once $P_q^0$ has been decoded, and similarly, $P_q^l$ can be decoded after $P_q^{l - 1}$ has been decoded, for any $ l \in \{2, \dots, k - 1 \}$.

 {\bf Entanglement as a catalyst:} Finally, the above coding scheme can be slightly modified, such that preshared entanglement between the sender and the receiver is not consumed.
-In the above construction, we have considered that for the last $P_q^{k-1}$ polar code, the $\mathcal{I}'_{k-1}$ system is an information system, {\em i.e.}, used to transmit quantum information from the sender to the receiver (system $\mathcal{I}'_{2}$ in Figure~\ref{fig:three_polar_Catal}).
+In the above construction, we have considered that for the last $P_q^{k-1}$ polar code, the $\mathcal{I}'_{k-1}$ system is an information system, {\em i.e.}, used to transmit quantum information from the sender to the receiver (system $\mathcal{I}'_{2}$ in Fig.~\ref{fig:three_polar_Catal}).
 Let us now assume that the input quantum state to the $\mathcal{I}'_{k-1}$ system is half of a maximally entangled state $\Phi_{\mathcal{I}'_{k-1} \mathcal{J}_{k}}$, where quantum system $\mathcal{J}_{k}$ is held by the sender.
 When the receiver completes decoding of the $C_q^k$ code, it restores the initial state of the $\mathcal{I}'_{k-1}$, thus resulting in a maximally entangled state $\Phi_{\mathcal{I}'_{k-1} \mathcal{J}_{k}}$ shared between the sender ($\mathcal{J}_{k}$ system) and the receiver ($\mathcal{I}'_{k-1}$ system).
 Hence, the initial preshared entanglement $\Phi_{\mathcal{J}_0\mathcal{J}'_0}$ acts as a catalyst, in that it produces a new state $\Phi_{\mathcal{I}'_{k-1} \mathcal{J}_{k}}$ shared between the sender and the receiver, which can be used for the next transmission.